7 Hawaiian Thanksgiving Recipes to Make This Year

 Get the recipe: Coconut Sweet Potatoes and Wild Rice

-Update traditional Thanksgiving stuffing by swapping out your usual bread cubes for pieces of Hawaiian sweet bread for a tropical vibe.
-This butternut squash stuffing is one of our favorite recipes to add a Hawaiian twist to, because the thyme, sage, and fresh cranberries add savory and tart flavors to balance the sweetness.
+Easily update any traditional Thanksgiving stuffing by swapping out your usual bread cubes for pieces of Hawaiian sweet bread for a tropical vibe.
+This butternut squash stuffing is one of our favorite recipes to add a Hawaiian twist to, because the thyme, sage, and fresh cranberries add savory and tart flavors to balance the sweetness of the bread.
 This Hawaiian stuffing recipe will taste amazing alongside turkey or ham—whichever one you're serving this Thanksgiving.